Nonreciprocal quantum information processing with superconducting diodes in circuit quantum electrodynamics: Results

 The nonreciprocal behavior can be tracked via transmission spectrum.
 We follow standard recipe of input-output theory (also see SI section S2), according to which $S_{ji}(\omega) = Z_0/(Z_0 + Z_{ji}(\omega))$ where $S_{ji}(\omega)$ is the transmission, $Z_{ji}(\omega)$ is the impedance response of the circuit and $Z_0$ is the matched impedance between the two ports.
 For resistance $R$ in the circuit $Z_{ji}(\omega) = R + i [\omega L_{ji} - (\omega C)^{-1}] $, and for SD $L_{ji} \neq L_{ij}$.
 Consequently, we obtain forward $S_+(\omega) = S_{21}(\omega)$ and backward transmission $S_-(\omega) = S_{12}(\omega)$ as

 where $\mathcal{A}_{\pm} = (Z_0/2L_{\pm})^2$ and $\kappa^\pm = Z_0+R/2L_{\pm}$.
 Crucially, with $S_+(\omega) \neq S_-(\omega)$ Eq.~(\ref{eq:transmission}) serves as the central relation to the benchmark an SD.
-In Fig.~\ref{fig:Spectroscopy}a,b, we show the transmission spectrum calculated using Heisenberg-Langevin equations at mean-field level for $\delta\omega = 0$ and 50 MHz, respectively.
-We account for Kerr nonlinearity, drive and interaction with environment to show that the SD induced nonreciprocity is robust.
-In Fig.~\ref{fig:Spectroscopy}c, we show the nonreciprocity ratio
+In Fig.~\ref{fig:Spectroscopy}b,c, we show the transmission spectrum calculated using Heisenberg-Langevin equations at mean-field level (see SI section S3 for details) for $\delta\omega = 0$ and 50 MHz, respectively.
+We account for Kerr nonlinearity, drive and \addND{dissipation} to show that the SD induced nonreciprocity is robust.